 You can avoid spending your money on repairs if you contact your insurance company.
 Be sure to take photos of the damage in your home.
 The insurance needs to be processed as soon as possible so you can still qualify.
 Coordinate with your property manager as they can assist you with the process.

-As soon as the flood is over, the next thing you need think about, aside from preparing documents for your insurance claims is the restoration project.
-The common tasks involved once the flood are cleanup, mitigation, drying and of course, repair.
-You need to prevent the fungal growth and this is where flood damage Vero Beach restoration companies come in.
+1. As soon as the flood is over, the next thing you need to think about, aside from preparing documents for your insurance claims is the restoration project.
+The common tasks involved once the flood is over are cleanup, mitigation, drying, and of course, repair.
+You need to prevent the fungal growth and this is where a Vero Beach flood damage restoration company comes in.

 While restoring your home might be less expensive, it does not provide you with the result you’re looking for.
 So if you’re still wondering whether you should hire a restoration company or just go the do-it-yourself path, get to know the benefits of hiring a damage restoration company: